Help us improve your experience.

 • Configure other capture parameters such as header inclusion and capture filters.
 See Table 1 for details.

-After downloading the packet capture to your computer, follow the steps below to view them in Wireshark.
+After downloading the packet capture to your computer, follow the steps below to view the data in Wireshark.

 Configure IEEE 802.11 on Wireshark